ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/sve/sve_basics.md

 Notice how small the SVE assembly is in comparison to NEON.
 This is due to the predicate behaviour which avoids generating assembly for remainder loops (scalar operations performed when the iteration domain is not a multiple of the vector length.

-Observer what the SVE assembly instructions are doing:
+Observe what the SVE assembly instructions are doing:

 The first 4 lines initialize the registers R2, R3, R4.
 R2 corresponds to the array size, R3 to the loop index, and R4 to the vector length.

-The instruction _whilelo_ initializes the predicate register as follows:
+The instruction `whilelo` initializes the predicate register as follows:

 - Increment a counter for each predicate lane in P0, starting from 0 (the loop index),
 - Set the corresponding lane as “active” (or true) if the index is less than R2.

-The _ld1d_ instructions perform memory loads: these are predicated instructions.
+The `ld1d` instructions perform memory loads: these are predicated instructions.
 Starting from the index stored in R3 and if the corresponding predicate lanes in P0 are active, load elements from the the array A (R0) in Z0 and B (R1) in Z1.

-The next instruction _fadd_ is not predicated: values in Z0 and Z1 are added and the result is stored in Z0.
-However, only the predicated values are stored in array B (R1) in memory with _st1w_.
+The next instruction `fadd` is not predicated: values in Z0 and Z1 are added and the result is stored in Z0.
+However, only the predicated values are stored in array B (R1) in memory with `st1w`.

 Finally, the value of the loop index R3 is incremented by the vector length R4 and the value of the loop index is updated: